SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Mechanisms/Pulley.md

   - name: Upgrade
     icon: ⭐️
     effects:
-      - effect: "**Looped Chain (+1 EV)** Instead of a rope and pulley, the system uses a counterweighted looped chain.
-A looped chain automatically resets and can be triggered repeatedly."
+      - effect: Instead of a rope and pulley, the system uses a counterweighted looped chain.
+A looped chain automatically resets and can be triggered repeatedly.
+        name: Looped Chain
+        cost: +1 EV
 ~~~